skjkanchan/OSProject2/devlog.md

 # April 12 2:14am
 I am now ending this project session.
 The Tellers now have access to the customer's id and their transaction type.
 I also ended up running into an issue with the program terminating and the customers being served out of order.
 I ended up fixing this issue so now customers are being served in order and I also implemented mutual exclusion to access of shared data.
 I also ended up duplicating ThreadDemo.java to ThreadTest.java and am now working on my code there as Bank.java was giving me lots of isses.

+# April 12 7:14pm
+a.
+I am starting a new project session.
+I don't really have any new thoughts since the last session, but I do understand how semaphore's work better than before last session.
+b.
+This project session I plan on implementing part of the actual transaction.
+This includes getting the manager approval and entering the safe.
+I'm not sure if I will finish all of this during this project session, but I plan to do as much as I can.